-The resource was implemented in classes of two different Portuguese TTI's.
-The educational resource was implemented in an Earth and Life Sciences curricular unit in one of the TTI's, and in a Geosciences curricular unit in the other TTI.
-The tasks

-150 were performed in pairs of PST.
+The resource was implemented in classes of two different Portuguese TTIs.
+The educational resource was implemented in an Earth and life sciences curricular unit in one of the TTIs and in a geosciences curricular unit in the other TTI.
+The tasks were performed in pairs of PSTs.
 This had the advantage of promoting discussion between them.
-The timeframe to accomplish the tasks was two hours.
+The time frame PSTs had to accomplish the tasks was 2 h.